planetscale/flux/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Environment Variables
-Please add Dev Environment Variables to `.env.development` file
+Please add Dev Environment Variables to `.env.development.local` file.

 ## Deploy on Vercel